lab83bio/OSMES/README.md

 ```bash
 chmod +x OSMES_submit.py
 ```
-and then run the pipeline with the configuration file for [test](https://github.com/lab83bio/OSMES/tree/main/test)
+and then run the pipeline with the configuration file using the [test dataset](https://github.com/lab83bio/OSMES/tree/main/test).
 ```bash
 OSMES_submit.py OSMES.config
 ```